mohamadjaber/cbs-reinforcement-learning/README.md

 whitespace, or by an equal sign.
 Boolean options (options that require no associated value) may be specified alone (=true), or as 'tag=value' where value is 'true' or 'false'.

-ERROR: Required argument <input.bip> has not been specified.
 ```